-Jennifer Brown is the author of acclaimed young adult novels, Hate List, Bitter End, Perfect Escape, and Thousand Words.
+Jennifer Brown is the author of acclaimed young adult novels, Hate List, Bitter End, Perfect Escape, Thousand Words, and Torn Away.
 Her debut novel, Hate List, received three starred reviews and was selected as an ALA Best Book for Young Adults, a VOYA "Perfect Ten," and a School Library Journal Best Book of the Year.
 Bitter End received starred reviews from Publishers Weekly and VOYA and is listed on the YALSA 2012 Best Fiction for Young Adults list.

-Jennifer's debut middle grade novel, Life on Mars, will be released in 2014.
+Jennifer's debut middle grade novel, Life on Mars, was released in 2014, and her second middle grade novel, How Lunchbox Jones Saved Me from Robots, Traitors, and Missy the Cruel will be released in summer 2015.
 She also writes women's fiction under the name Jennifer Scott.
 Visit her at www.JenniferScottAuthor.com

 Where I'm From and Where I've Been:

 I grew up in a Kansas City-area suburb called Lee's Summit, and am proud of my rural Midwest heritage.
 There is a lot of adventure here.
 Growing up, we spent lots of time battling sweat bees and playing King of the Mountain on a family farm, building pretend worlds with neighborhood friends, and setting out on long, sibling-battling road trips.
 I believe that those were the moments that helped me develop an imagination that could sweep me away.
 To this day, I love adventure, and am easily talked into hurtling myself down rivers in rafts and down mountains on bicycles.